How to get rid of leatherjackets in your garden

 Let’s examine how to treat a leatherjacket infestation and how to prevent leatherjackets from re-emerging in future.

 - Treatment: The most common treatment for a leatherjacket infestation is applying nematodes, which are microscopic worms which feed on the leatherjackets.
 It’s also wise to scarify your lawn prior to applying the nematodes to give them the best chance of working.
 If the leatherjackets have damaged your turf significantly, you may also need to resurface or reseed certain patches or possibly replace the entire lawn, depending on the extent of the damage.

 - Prevention: If you want to avoid future pest infestations and enjoy a healthy lawn with minimal maintenance, then artificial grass is becoming a popular option with homeowners.
 Easgirass is a leading provider of award-winning artificial turf which balances a beautiful natural appearance with all the benefits of artificial grass – namely no pests, mowing or maintenance.
 This is the ideal solution for those who are looking for a cost-effective way to bypass pest infestations that can also save time on all other areas of lawn care.

 If you’re seeking a natural-looking lawn without the upkeep, then Easigrass Essex is here to help.
 We supply and install award-winning artificial grass that looks beautiful all year round, without the need for pest control, mowing or maintenance.
+Easigrass Essex also has a range of finance offers available, to help spread the cost of your new fake lawn.
 To find out more, simply get in touch with our team today.